raphaelekpei/hngTask-2/DOCUMENTATION.md

 # Response:

 {
-  "id": 1,
-  "message": "User with id 1 successfully deleted", "isSuccess": "true",
+  "message": "User with id 1 has been successfully deleted" }
-}

 #### Known Limitations and Assumptions